cod1r/Tetris/README.md

 - No adjustable settings.
 - No textures.

-## TODO -- use glslang to go from glsl to spirv and then use spirv-cross to decompile spirv to metal
+## TODO -- use glslang to go from glsl to spirv and then use spirv-cross to decompile spirv to wgsl and learn webgpu